 The basic care dental insurance plan is only $127 per year plus a $15 enrollment fee.
 The best part is that there is no deductible and no maximum amount for this plan.

-Your benefits begin immediately and you aren’t capped on coverage.
+Your benefits begin immediately and some plans aren’t capped on coverage.
 Even major dental work doesn’t have a waiting period!
 With access to such a large network of providers, it also helps lower the cost for you.

 One thing that some people won’t like is that you do need to select a dentist and stick with them to avoid more charges.
 If you need big procedures make sure you to go to your regular dentist as it will cost you much more.
 Lastly, their co-pays are low $5 per visit and $20 for a regular cleaning.
 All of the annual x-rays and comprehensive exams are 100% covered.